EchoScripter/CricketGame/README.md

 3.Input a number between 1 and 6 for each ball faced.

-4.If your input matches the computer-generated number, a wicket falls; otherwise, the entered number contributes to your run total.
+4.If your input matches the computer-generated number, a wicket falls; otherwise, the entered number contributes to your total run.

 5.The game ends when you score enough runs to meet or exceed the target, or when you lose all three wickets.

 # Features
-.Randomized bowling simulation.
+...Randomized bowling simulation.

-.Dynamic target score generation.
+...Dynamic target score generation.

-.Player-friendly instructions.
+...Player-friendly instructions.

-.Option to play multiple rounds.
+...Option to play multiple rounds.

 # How to Run
 Compile the code using a C++ compiler and run the executable.